oracle/truffleruby/doc/samples/interop-weather/README.md

 .../graalvm/bin/js -J-Dtruffleruby.load_paths=openweather/lib,. weather.js
 ```

-Unfortunately, the demo hangs after printing the temperature, as some Ruby
-service threads get stuck and aren't shutting down properly.

 Note that this sample uses the API key from the `openweather` gem tests, and you
 shouldn't re-use this in production.